2 face felony costs over balloon pollution in Biscayne Bay; could face time in jail

 Environmental advocates want Miami-Dade officials to do extra.

-“Banning balloons and confetti isn’t going to solve the air pollution drawback.
-Nevertheless, we believe it’s vital and essential to spark a cultural shift,” the petitioner wrote adding, “We beg the Miami-Dade county to move legislation to guard our ecosystem and enhance environmental awareness among boaters and the charter industry.”
+“Banning balloons and confetti isn’t going to unravel the pollution downside.
+However, we believe it’s vital and necessary to spark a cultural shift,” the petitioner wrote including, “We beg the Miami-Dade county to pass laws to guard our ecosystem and enhance environmental awareness amongst boaters and the constitution industry.”

 Advert

-For extra tales about defending Biscayne Bay, visit the Don’t Trash Our Treasure page.
-Local 10 Information Environmental Advocate Louis Aguirre leads the workforce.
+For extra tales about protecting Biscayne Bay, go to the Don’t Trash Our Treasure web page.
+Local 10 Information Environmental Advocate Louis Aguirre leads the group.

 Copyright 2022 by WPLG Local10.com - All rights reserved.